To effectively improve society

-When we say that it’s our mission to improve society effectively, that means we want to have the biggest impact we can.
+When we say that it’s our aim to improve society effectively, that means we want to have the biggest impact we can given our focus area, abilities, resources, and other constraints.
 Here’s how we think about our impact:

-Impact = number of people reached x value to each person
+Impact = number of people reached x average value we provide to each such person

 We believe that, if we charged for our content, we would reach far fewer people without increasing the value of our content enough to compensate.
-This means that right now we believe we can best achieve our mission by providing all our content free of charge.
+This means that, as of right now, we believe we can best achieve our mission by providing all our content free of charge.

-This project is financed by multiple sources of income, including (but not limited to) grants and funding from Spark Wave.
+This project is financed by multiple sources of income, for instance, grants and funding from Spark Wave.

 Some of our tools ask personal questions, and we take your privacy very seriously.
 We do not sell (or otherwise make money from) your data.